The Frst: History

 In summer of the same year, The Frst also released the single “Small Talk.”
 Gray played on more than 130 instrumental and vocal tracks within the song.

 The Frst has worked with mixing and mastering engineers such as Steve Hardy, James Paul Wisner, and Andy VanDette.

 In January 2022, The Frst released a single with InVogue Records artist Dead Bundy, called “Pop Punk Song.”

-In July 23, 2022, The Frst released a new single called Geronimo.
+On July 23, 2022, The Frst released a new single called Geronimo.
 The track features Just a Ride & Solcura.

 In 2023 The Frst released several singles including “Bruce Lee,” featuring Kellin Quinn and Sleeping With Sirens, which debuted on BBC Radio1 and hit #29 on the iTunes Rock Chart, and “Murderabilia,” featuring Eagles of Death Metal, aiming to raise awareness about the meaning of Murderabilia, while simultaneously receiving favorable reviews from EarMilk.'

 On Friday, October 13, 2023, The Frst released “You’re On Your Own, Kid” a Taylor Swift cover, and featured Kellin Quinn & Matty Best of Sleeping With Sirens accompanying Gray on vocals and drums respectively.

 Starting February 2024, The Frst released several songs including “Torpedo (feat.
 The Dangerous Summer)”, “Almost There” with Jaret Reddick of Bowling For Soup, “Medicated Kisses,” a rap-rock collaboration featuring Obie Trice and Bizarre of D12, and “Love In 3D,” featuring Craig Owens of Chiodos, Aaron Gillespie of The Almost and Underoath, and Kellin Quinn.“Love in 3D” was released in November, with EarMilk stating, " ‘Love In 3D’ feels like a joyful message from the exciting days of the Vans Warped Tour, placed into a beautiful dreamland inspired by anime.”

 The Frst has worked with mixing and mastering engineers such as Steve Hardy, James Paul Wisner, Andy VanDette, Zach Odom & Kenneth Mount, George Perks, and Sam Moses.